stefbowerman/z-theme/src/scripts/README.md

 When adding code to either of these objects please keep the following code conventions in mind.

 - All code should be camelcased except constructors which should be Pascal cased.
-- Utilies use plain objects
+- Utilities use plain objects
-- Declare your dependencies via injection by passing then into the function scope (see [below](#adding-section-js).
+- Declare your dependencies via injection by passing them into the function scope (see [below](#adding-section-js).
 - Selectors use `data-*` attributes and should be defined outside any constructors.
 - Document your code as neccessary, this includes following [JSDocs](http://usejsdoc.org/) guidelines to define function signatures if they accept arguments, return values, or both.
 - Prefix any private methods with an underscore.